kubernetista/nuvola-docs/docs/Readme-Gitea-Runners.md

 # Setup in kubernetes

-Gewt the registration token from:
+Get the registration token from:

 Site Administration -> Actions -> Runners